Login Sign in

 One of the things that worries pet parents most about traveling with dogs and cats is the prospect of losing their pet in unfamiliar surroundings.
 At home, there’s a good chance they could make their way back safely.
 But, on the road, there’s no telling where they might go.

-With a Tractive GPS tracker on your pet’s collar, you can put these worries to rest.
-This small, clip-on tracker uses satellite data to track and transmit your pet’s exact location, which you can monitor in real-time using a smartphone app.
-Tractive’s cat and dog GPS trackers even monitor activity and sleep patterns to ensure your furry travel companion is getting enough rest and exercise on the road.
-Best of all, Tractive’s worldwide coverage capability means there’s no end to the places you can travel—safely—with your pets!
+With a GPS tracker on your pet’s collar, you can put these worries to rest.
+Small, clip-on trackers use satellite data to track and transmit your pet’s exact location.
+Many brands offer real-time monitoring using a smartphone app.
+Some cat and dog GPS trackers even monitor activity and sleep patterns to ensure your furry travel companion is getting enough rest and exercise on the road.

 Collapsible Food and Water Bowls

 When traveling with your pet, you’ll always want to make sure they have plenty of access to water.
-But most standard water bowls are not necessarily designed for easy transport.
-This two-pack of collapsible bowls is the perfect choice for food and water on the go.
-Each bowl folds down to just 0.7 inches tall and can be expanded to a medium size of 1.3 inches tall, or full size of 2.1 inches tall.
-The metal carabiner clip means you can attach this to your backpack or pet carrier so it’s always on hand when you need it.
+So it’s a good idea to invest in a water bowl that’s designed for easy transport.
+Look for collapsible bowls to make feeding and hydrating your dog on the go super simple.
+Some brands offer bowls made from flexible silicone that can be folded down to less than an inch in height.
+For an added bonus, opt for models that come with a metal carabiner clip that you can attach to your backpack or pet carrier, so the bowl is always on hand when you need it.

 Airline Approved Pet Carrier